csc301-fall-2022/bestbefed/README.md

 ### Cart Page

-- A cart page with dummy data
+- A cart page with data pulled from the back-end
 - Each item is associated with a store, has a price and quantity
-- Buttons to edit the quantity of each item in the cart by increasing or decreasing it, and a button to remove the item from the cart
+- Buttons to edit the quantity of each item in the cart by increasing or decreasing it, and a button to remove the item from the cart, updating the inventory in the back-end

 ### Available Stores Page (Main App Screen)